Percentage to GPA: How to Convert Percentage to GPA?

 • The application process gets easier for those who know their GPA based on their percentage scores.

-• Applicants who convert percentage to GPA may understand how they compare to other applicants in the same pool.
+• Applicants who convert percentage to GPA may understand how they stand for admission as compared to other applicants in the same pool.

 Thus, these reasons are necessary to understand why it is important to convert percentage to GPA especially when applying for admissions abroad.